lakhani-haya/AI-Podcast-Analyzer/README.md

 - **Data Fetching**: Get podcast episodes from ListenNotes API
 - **Topic Extraction**: Find key topics in episode descriptions
 - **Sentiment Analysis**: Check if episodes are positive, negative, or neutral
-- **💡 Episode Recommendations**: Find episodes similar to ones you like
+- **Episode Recommendations**: Find episodes similar to ones you like
 - **📊 Visualizations**: See charts and graphs of your podcast data
 - **🌐 Web Interface**: Browse results in your web browser